 This way, you can maintain a distinction between you and the LLC.

-If you’re having trouble keeping track of your LLC’s annual compliance requirements, here are a few tips you can follow:
+If you find meeting your LLC’s annual compliance requirements challenging, here are a few tips you can follow:

 Make a Compliance List